Summer Camping Safety

 - Always supervise children in the water, even if they know how to swim.
 It is advisable that if the camping site is around water, every camper should know how to swim.

 The following is recommended for food safety:

-- Keep everything clean – Bacteria present on raw meat and poultry can easily spread to other foods, called cross-contamination.
+- Keep everything clean – Bacteria in raw meat and poultry can quickly spread to other foods, called cross-contamination.

 - When transporting raw meat, double wrap or double bag the products.